 Cauliflower soup recipe

 This is one of the quickest, easiest soups you will ever make.

 By the way absolutely avoid canned soups; they have an astonishingly large amount of salt.
+The lining is fingered in causing cancer.
 We pay a heavy price for our laziness.

+Cauliflower soup recipe